-For coin play locations, this game is paid for by the players.
+For coin play locations, this game is paid for from the kitty if funds are available.

 4.8 Playoff Scoring

 Playoff scoring is as defined in section 3.12.2.2.
 In each semi-final round, the two players with the highest point totals from that round in each four-player (or three-player, if used) group will advance to the next round.
 For a two-player group, the player with the higher point total of the two players will advance to the next round.